cisco/mindmeld/source/userguide/preprocessor.rst

 Use the preprocessor
 --------------------

-To use your custom preprocessing logic within your Workbench application, pass in an instance of your implemented preprocessor class when initializing the :class:`Application` object in the application container file, ``__init__.py``.
+To use your custom preprocessing logic within your MindMeld application, pass in an instance of your implemented preprocessor class when initializing the :class:`Application` object in the application container file, ``__init__.py``.

 .. code:: python
   :caption: __init__.py